web-infra-dev/midscene/apps/site/docs/doc/prompting-tips.md

 For example:

-Good ✅: "string, color of text, one of blue / red / yellow / green / white / black / others
+Good ✅: "string, color of text, one of blue / red / yellow / green / white / black / others"

 Bad ❌: "string, hex value of text color"